Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Experiments

 S1 has a phrase `owned by' which explicitly points out the relation.
 All three generative models can extract the correct answer for such an easy task.

 S2 includes the `operating system' relation.
 RelationPrompt predicts the correct relation and a wrong tail entity since the training of its extraction model depends on synthetic samples which may not certainly contain `Apple TV'.
 In contrast, both our TGM and TGM-Optimization can extract the correct triplet.
 Though our models do not see samples with `operating system' relation during training, the relation name has been used as the candidate in the task prompt which will never be chosen as an answer.
 That is to say, the model has got the implicit knowledge that `operating system' does not refer to `Apple TV'.
+This demonstrates the role of generalizing knowledge across tasks.

 S3 contains the `religion' relation.
 RelationPrompt extracts wrong tail entity and relation and TGM model guided by the task information extracts the correct head entity but makes mistake on the tail entity.
 TGM-Optimization obtains the completely correct answer.
-We believe this is because TGM-Optimization retains the general knowledge about `religion' via meta-learning.
+We believe this is because TGM-Optimization retains the general knowledge about `religion' via meta-learning, which also proves the value of meta-learning.